likicv/usysml-test-cases/README.md

 download the summary PDF file please click [here](/test_cases.pdf).

-**NOTE: the uSysML project isn't a SysML v2 implementation; rather uSysML is a collection of Use Cases that are intended to be useful for creating a SysML v2 implementation.**
+**NOTE: the uSysML project isn't a SysML v2 implementation; rather uSysML is a collection of test cases that are intended to be useful for creating a SysML v2 implementation.**

 ## uSysML

 The uSysML project is an approach to the development of test cases for the SysML v2 textual notation.
-It refers to two things: in the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviors; in the broader sense, the uSysML refers to the collection of uses cases.
+It refers to two things: in the narrow sense, 'uSysML' refers to a subset of SysML v2 keywords and behaviors; in the broader sense, 'uSysML' refers to the collection of test cases.

 The purpose of uSysML versioning is to define a scope that will limit considerations required for the development of test cases.